25 Things Every Recruiting Firm Should Automate

 It may seem like a no-brainer, but thanking a new customer and kicking off the relationship isn’t a bad idea.
 Again, a welcome packet email with relevant attachments, contacts, and info to help your new client get the most out of the relationship could fire off based on a contact stage of customer.

 In a staffing organization, marketing has a pretty large responsibility to make sure the candidate and client experience aligns with the brand.
 From re-engaging with old candidates, aligning touchpoints to the brand, and generally helping recruiting and sales teams send the right content at the right time, marketing has its hands full.
-Luckily we have these recruiting automation examples to help.
+Luckily we have these recruitment automation examples to help.

 20. Send auto-responder to new applicants